-There is so much to discover in the magical land of Venice.
+There is so much to discover in Venice.
 When I think of Venice in spring time, I picture gondolas cruising the canals, people strolling in the piazzas, and colorful flowers overflowing from every window box.
 However, this perfect image was shattered five minutes before we pulled into the Venice train station.
-I happened to look up from the guide book I was reading and saw the one and only thing that could ruin the beauty of Venice: SNOW.
+I happened to look up and see the one and only thing that could ruin the beauty of Venice: SNOW.
 When you live in Chicago and travel for spring break, the last thing you want to see are those little white flakes.
-They are great if you are skiing, not so great if you’re in Italy, on spring break, and you have not a single stitch of winter clothing packed in your bags.
-Thankfully, we found plenty to do in Venice with kids.
+They are great if you are skiing, not so great if it’s spring in Italy and you have not a single stitch of winter clothing packed in your bags.
+Thankfully, we found plenty of things to do in Venice with kids.

 Best Things to Do in Venice with Kids